Monday 18th May 2020

 The window view, rarely revealed is of the world’s busiest train station where we can see straight onto the waiting, windblown commuters on platform 1.
 Blocking the occasional eye contact (awkward, unwarranted) are a clutch of wavering trees and a modernist church, now abandoned and awaiting some fate.
 It employs into its architecture ‘CHRIST IS THE WORD’ in stark black and white, encircling as a walkway to the witch’s hat steeple.
 Should they ever convert it I wonder if they’ll recarve the letters, perhaps replace it with some kind of family-friendly diorama, just as contrived, or the usual collection of unassuming shapes -saved by the inoffense of geometry.

 Sometimes the clothes rack gallops unannounced into the room (I wake to it waiting by my side), source of annoyance as a barricade against reaching clothes, or reflection.
-It is here today, marring the simplicity of the room with its desultory drape of mismatched socks, t-shirts and underwear.
+It is here today, marring the simplicity of the space with its desultory drape of mismatched socks, t-shirts and underwear.

 There’s a chenille rug in front of the mirror, reminiscent of the 80s in a big round dot.
 Cream and deep pile, like a spotlight made flesh.
 Probably my favourite seat.
 A framed photo of A and I sits on the bedside table, dressed in morning suits, all tails and no hat, for a picnic at Buckingham Palace.
 The sun is in our eyes; it’s framed by fake baroque.